 Director Meyer nails dozens of dramatic images.
 Missiles arc into the air over a Lawrence sports stadium — how many of the spectators were really aware that their town was surrounded by such weaponry?
 The Hendry children watch awestruck as a rocket launches only a few hundred feet away from their home.
 The once good-looking Stephen lifts the cap from his now-bald head; both he, Denise and Billy McCoy could now pass for refugees from a zombie movie.
 Just a few days after the attack, Denise finds her farmyard coated in lethal white ash and littered with dead animals.
 The strongest image-thought in the whole picture is the sight of housewife Eve Dahlberg screaming in protest as her husband forcibly drags her downstairs.
 The film eventually makes a genre connection with the more commercial, exploitative Mad Max franchise when Jim Dahlberg finds a group of sullen, near-feral scavengers feeding on one of his last living cows.
 Minus the high-powered automobiles, we can easily imagine that the landscape may for a time be populated by ruthless warlords.

 The English follow-up Threads (1984) is practically an apology for the national ban on The War Game.
-Transposing the exact same scenario to a British industrial town, with local adjustments: its young romance crosses economic lines.
-The much longer post-attack story sees a pitiful attempt by civil authorities to do good, when they’re basically buried in their underground bunker.
+It transposes the exact same scenario to a British industrial town, with local adjustments: its young romance crosses economic lines.
+The much longer post-attack story sees a pitiful attempt by civil authorities to do good, when they’re basically buried in an underground bunker.
 The young bride’s story is projected much farther into the future.
 A few years later, the thread of human civilization has simply been broken off — her child will live the life of a grub-seeking animal.

 The Day After was shown on one night in a three-hour time slot.
 As if fearful that viewers might take the film’s message to heart, ABC followed the broadcast with a major discussion led by Nightline’s Ted Koppel, with a VIP panel of experts: scientist Carl Sagan, Henry Kissinger, Elie Wiesel, Robert McNamara, General Brent Scowcroft and William F. Buckley, Jr..
 Buckley refuted the film’s pessimism, simply saying that nuclear deterrence would prevent any such war.